AI Car Damage Detection: How it works

 How to overcome these challenges

-- Multi-angle imaging is used to capture the damage from different viewpoints which gives the AI model varied perspectives of the damage present on the vehicle, i.e. resulting in reduced false positives or negatives caused by the reflections and perspective variations.
+- Multi-angle imaging captures vehicle damage from different viewpoints, giving the AI model varied perspectives of the damage.
+This results in fewer false positives or negatives caused by reflections and perspective variations.

-- To avoid shadows and low light issues, shadow detection and processing techniques are applied to clear shadows from the images.
-In case where there is excessive darkness or shadows, the model is trained to flag the images and exclude them from the damage detection process to avoid false positives or negatives.
+- To avoid shadows and low-light issues, shadow detection and processing techniques are applied to remove shadows from the images.
+If there is excessive darkness or shadows, the model is trained to flag the images and exclude them from the damage detection process to avoid false positives or negatives.

-- Micro damages can be captured by making sure you capture the entirety of the car for better quality analysis.
+- Micro damages can be captured by ensuring you capture the entirety of the car for better quality analysis.
 Additionally, focusing on using a good camera, picking the right location, lighting, and background, and framing them the right way is the way to go.

 (Also read: Guidelines for capturing micro damages through photos/videos of a damaged vehicle)

-Which model works better for car damage detection?
+Which model works better for AI Car Damage Detection?

 Both object detection and segmentation models come with their own set of pros and cons.
-The efficiency of both models (as we discussed earlier) is purely based on the scenario it is being used in.
-However, both models will always pose a challenge of reporting false positives or negatives in certain scenarios.
+The efficiency of both models (as discussed earlier) is purely based on the scenario in which it is being used.
+However, both models will always pose the challenge of reporting false positives or negatives in certain scenarios.

-The ideal solution to avoid this (also the best model for vehicle damage detection) would be to use both models together.
+The ideal solution to avoid this (also the best model for AI Car damage detection) would be to use both models together.

-When we combine both models, we get an ensemble of models that combine the strengths of both models, covering up the drawbacks of each other and hence, resulting in fewer errors in the final prediction.
+When we combine both models, we get an ensemble of models that combine the strengths of both models, covering up the drawbacks of each other and hence, resulting in fewer errors in the final prediction during AI Car Damage Detection.

-To better understand how this works, let's examine the models in action for scratch and glass crack detection.
+To better understand how this works, let's examine the models in action for detecting scratches and glass cracks.

 Scratch detection

-Check out this image below - where the results of scratch detection were generated using only the object detection method.
+Check out the image below, in which the results of scratch detection were generated using only the object detection method.

 In some cases, the false positives can outnumber the actual scratches, and the model may suggest that the car is severely damaged when it isn't.